 Application Deadline: Applications will open on February 1 and closes on April 1

-Course Level: Scholarship is available to pursue undergraduate or graduate programme.
+Course Level: Scholarship is available to pursue an undergraduate or graduate program.

 Study Subject: The project focuses on a major GIS project undertaken as part of a course assignment, or it can be an independent project that the student developed on their own.
 The project must apply geographic analyses to an application using ArcGIS technology, such as spatial query, buffering, statistical mapping, automation using Python, etc.

 Scholarship Award: The scholarship also includes $50,000 in Esri software, books and training deliverables.

 Number of Scholarships: Number of scholarships not given.

 Eligible Countries: Canadian students are eligible to apply.

 Entrance Requirements: To be eligible for a scholarship, students must have: